 Name Title

 Dionisio, Tina Principal

 Nicklas, Scott Assistant Principal

 Welton, Lyman Assistant Principal

-Assistant Principal
+Butts, John Assistant Principal

+b.
 Duties

-Describe the roles and responsibilities of the members, including how they serve as instructional leaders and practice shared decision making
+1. Describe the roles and responsibilities of the members, including how they serve as instructional leaders and practice shared decision making.

 The principal, Tina Dionisio, establishes clearly defined roles and expectations for the PGMS leadership team.
 The Assistant Principals are assigned to a specific 1) grade level, 2) academic department, and 3) areas critical to the functioning of the school.
 Mrs. Dionisio communicates the school's vision and mission to all stakeholders.
 She functions as the school's primary spokes person.
 She establishes high, clearly defined, measurable expectations.
 She models open communication and a willingness to speak frankly about both success and failure.
 Mrs. Dionisio creates a highly collaborative atmosphere where the sharing of ideas is encouraged.
-She personally evaluates the performance of all first year teachers.
-She is the Language Arts/Reading Department's administrative leader.
+She personally evaluates the performance of all first year teachers as well several other staff members.
+She is the Language Arts/ Reading and Math Department's administrative leader.
 She is the school's liaison to the District Leadership Team.
 She oversees the school's budget, makes final decisions regarding facility usage, teacher assignments, and master scheduling.
 Mrs Dionisio serves as a co-chair on PPC.

 Jon Butts is the 8th grade house administrator overseeing all disciplinary referrals at that grade level.
-He is the Administrative leader of the Science Department and evaluates all science teachers.
+He is the Administrative leader of the Science Department and evaluates most all 8th grade teachers.
 Mr. Butts oversees all issues related to school safety.
 He schedules and conducts fire, tornado, and code red drills.
-Mr. Butts maintains an accurate inventory of, textbooks, furniture, computers, projectors and a wide array of assertive technology.
+Mr. Butts maintains an accurate inventory of furniture, computers, projectors and a wide array of assertive technology.
 He supervises and evaluates all custodial staff.
 He coordinates the scheduling of building maintenance and repairs and ensures proper upkeep of the campus grounds.
-Mr. Butts oversees the planning of 8th grade activities and coordinates the transition of 8th grade students to high school.
+Mr. Butts is also the School's Athletic Director.
+He assigns and oversees all coaches, publishes academic and behavior requirements for all players and monitors compliance with District Guidelines for Middle School Athletes.
+He maintains all records pertaining to school athletics.

 Dr. Scott Nicklas is the 7th grade house administrator overseeing all disciplinary referrals at that grade level.
-He is the Administrative leader of the Social Studies Department and evaluates all Social Studies teachers.
+He is the Administrative leader of the Social Studies Department and evaluates most all 7th grade teachers.
 Dr. Nicklas is responsible for creating the Master Schedule.
 He establishes all standardized testing schedules and coordinates the use of computers to meet online testing requirements.
 He creates and maintains the school calendar.
 He is the school's technology liaison to the District.
 In addition he provides staff training on the use of a variety of software programs.
 He monitors the frequency and accuracy of teacher record keeping in the areas of grading and attendance.

 Lyman Welton is the 6th grade house administrator overseeing all disciplinary referrals at that grade level.
-He is the Administrative leader of the Math Department and evaluates all Math teachers.
-Mr. Welton is the School's Athletic Director.
-He assigns and oversees all coaches, publishes academic and behavior requirements for all players and monitors compliance with District Guidelines for Middle School Athletes.
-He maintains all records pertaining to school athletics.
+He is the Administrative leader of the Computer Department and evaluates most all 6th grade teachers.
+He is responsible for overseeing the Industry Certification and Career Tech classes.
 Mr. Welton assigns all club and athletic supplemental positions.
+He is the administrative sponsor of our school's PBS(Positive Behavior Support) team.
 Mr. Welton serves as the administrative representative to the District ESE department and meets regularly with the schools staffing specialist, ESE teachers, students and families.